Wolox/tech-guides/integrations/google_assistant_dialogflow/actions.md

 ## Pain Points

-- When you have to deploy you develop to Production at Assistant, you need to pass de Google Review.
+- When you have to deploy the development to Production at Assistant, you need to pass the Google Review.
 They test all the flows and intents of the action.
-If you neeed to enter a code or some id in the conversation and you get a dinamic answer, they demand to use [Account linking](https://developers.google.com/assistant/identity), cause they think you are using some external API or service.
-To use Account linking, you have to implement some login with Google Accounts or an external API with some web view.
+If you need to enter a code or some id in the conversation and you get a dynamic answer, they demand to use [Account linking](https://developers.google.com/assistant/identity), cause they think you are using some external API or service.
+To use Account Linking, you have to implement some login with Google Accounts or an external API with some web view.

 - If your Action enables users to complete a transaction (physical goods or services and / or digital goods or subscription purchases) you have to implement the [Transactions API or Digital Purchase API](https://developers.google.com/assistant/transactions).